 Hues of Hickory

-Recognize hickory by its medium-brown, reddish hue, with yellow or gold highlights.
+You can recognize hickory by its medium-brown, reddish hue, with yellow or gold highlights.
 Depending on the wood's grade, hickory may display black streaks or knots.
-When lower grade hickory -- complete with knots and streaks -- is used in cabinetry, it exhibits a natural rustic appearance that's ideal for homes in country settings, lodges and cabins.
+When lower grade hickory, complete with knots and streaks, is used in cabinetry, it takes on a natural rustic appearance that's ideal for homes in country settings, lodges and cabins.

 Hickory responds to adhesives as well as other hardwoods, but it's best to predrill for nails and fasteners.
 Finishing preparation includes sanding with 100-grit sandpaper, followed by 120-grit for a more glassy appearance.
-Stain enhances the natural waves and colors in hickory.
-High-grade, straight-grain hickory -- when finished without stain -- has an appearance similar to maple, but with more prominent grain patterns.
+Stain enhances the natural waves and colors in hickory, and this species of wood accepts various types of finishes well.
+High-grade, straight-grain hickory, when finished without stain, has an appearance similar to maple, but with more prominent grain patterns.